Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer

 This can be challenging in state-of-the-art robotics, where rapid and high-powered actuation is often required.

-We believe that more prolific targets for nearby applications of adaptive materials may be those where there is no competition, because the new materials fill functions currently not existing--solving problems that presently have no satisfactory solution.
+In this article we take a different approach, based in our belief that more prolific targets for nearby applications of adaptive materials may be those where there is no competition, because the new materials fill functions currently not existing--solving problems that presently have no satisfactory solution.
 A simple yet representative example is in architecture, where embedded intelligence through materials has been discussed through concepts such as incorporating Shape Memory Alloys into facades for opening walls when temperatures rise~\cite{doumpioti2010embedded}.
 Incorporation of embedded intelligence in the built environment offers many such targets, and these opportunities are the topic of this forward-looking article, aimed to stimulate creativity and discussion.
-We consider several application scenarios, some of which may end up more challenging to realize than others, but all of them present highly stimulating opportunities for research and innovation.
+We present several novel application scenarios, some of which may end up more challenging to realize than others, but all of them present highly stimulating opportunities for research and innovation.
 Our focus is particularly on truly autonomous applications, i.e., where the trigger for actuation appears naturally, e.g. through light variations across the day, humidity rising in the environment, or the mechanical strain on a window during a storm.